 The survivors tell their story of the years and months that ultimately brought them to the Thai-Cambodian border as refugees from a life of terror.
 A 12- and 16-year old boy and a 19-year old girl at the time recall how they were separated from their families at gunpoint, their lives in forced-labor camps, facing starvation, constant fear, killings and forced marriage in the rice fields—and their escape in an exhausting, terrifying flight to the border.

 All the sound recordings in this “acoustic experience” were carefully researched to reflect what the survivors actually heard—from the indigenous birds in the jungle to the sounds of the specific weapons heard in the warfare they experienced.

-I am grateful to Minnesota Public Radio News Executive Editor, Mike Edgerly, and Producer Sara Meyer for MPR’s premiere broadcast on April 17, 2017, and to the Voice of America for its International broadcasts and translation of the entire program into the Khmer language.
+I am grateful to Minnesota Public Radio News Executive Editor, Mike Edgerly, and Producer Sara Meyer for hosting the program's broadcast premiere on April 17, 2017, and to the Voice of America for its International broadcasts and translation of the entire program into the Khmer language.